tux-eithel/proxy-imgs/README.md

 and navigate your local site browsing http://local-site.dev:8080.

-Now all the traffic that NOT match the  `-f` regular expression will be forwarded to the VM (when local-site.dev is running) meanwhile url which match the `-f` regular expression will be forwarded to orgin.-ite.dev
+Now all the traffic that NOT match the -f regular expression will be forwarded to the VM (where local-site.dev is running) meanwhile, urls which match the -f regular expression will be forwarded to remote-site.org

 ###Tips
 You have to use the `ip address` with `-o` flag because Wordpress hard coded domain in urls.

 You can specify multiple pattern `-f "*.jpg" -f "*.pdf"`

-If you use the `-s` flag, script checks if remote site (`http://remote-site.org` in this example) respond with a status code > 400.
+If you use the `-s` flag, script checks if remote site (`http://remote-site.org` in this example) responds with a status code >= 400.
 If true, request will be forwared to `http://local-site.dev`

 ###Help
 ```